 As the name may suggest, descriptive adjectives describe some quality of a noun.

-Adjectives are usually listed in their masculine singular form in dictionaries, so it is important to know how to match these masculine singular adjectives to whatever noun you happen to be describing.
-Most adjectives end in -o, -e, - or a consonant in their singular masculine forms.
+Spanish adjectives are usually listed in their masculine singular form in dictionaries, so it is important to know how to match these masculine singular adjectives to whatever noun you happen to be describing.
+Most adjectives end in o, e, or a consonant in their singular masculine forms.
 Below you will find the rules for matching these adjectives to their respective nouns in gender and number.

-Adjectives that end in -o in the masculine singular form have four possible endings, one each for masculine, feminine, singular, and plural.
-These types of adjectives make up the majority of the adjectives in Spanish.
+Adjectives that end in o in the masculine singular form have four possible endings, one each for masculine, feminine, singular, and plural.
+These types of adjectives make up the majority of adjectives in Spanish.

-- To change the masculine singular form of an adjective to match a feminine noun, replace the -o ending with -a.
+- To change the masculine singular form of an adjective to match a feminine noun, replace the -o ending with an a.

 |Example||Gender of Noun and Adjective|

 - To make an e adjective plural, add an s to the singular ending.